Skip to content

 Does any PDF Architect alternative have a free permanent tier?

 Adobe Acrobat Reader stays free for viewing, commenting, and basic e-signing on every platform.
 Foxit Reader is similarly free with a comparable feature set.
 Both are sufficient for read-only workflows.
-Once you need to edit text or run OCR, you’re inside a paid tier on every editor we tested, which mirrors PDF Architect’s own model.
+Once you need to edit text or run OCR, you’re inside a paid tier on every editor here, which mirrors PDF Architect’s own model.

 What’s the cheapest path to OCR on a PDF without subscribing to anything?